Tremblés History, Family Crest & Coats of Arms

 Tremblés Spelling Variations

-local dialects and by the influence of other languages during the early development of the French language.
+The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Tremblés is distinguished by a number of regional variations.
 The many spelling variations of the name include Tremblay, Tremblai, Tremblaie, Tremblé, Tremblés, Tremblée, Tremblait, Tremblett, Tremblais, Tremblaies, Tremley and many more.

 Early Notables of the Tremblés family (pre 1700)